-Keeping this in mind, I’ve come up with a shortlist of best VPN for photographers comprised of PureVPN, Surfshark, NordVPN, ExpressVPN, and CyberGhost to help you protect your intellectual property.
+Keeping this in mind, I’ve come up with a shortlist of best VPN for photographers to help you protect your intellectual property.

 So without further ado, let’s check out a brief overview of the VPNs were going to cover in this blog:

-- PureVPN – A powerful VPN service with mode selection feature to fine-tune your VPN experience.
+- PureVPN – A powerful VPN service with a mode selection feature to fine-tune your VPN experience.

 - ExpressVPN – Fastest VPN in the industry to help you quickly backup your masterpieces to the cloud.

-So to save you from a whole lot headache and regret, here are my top 5 recommended VPNs for professional and newbie photographers.
+So to save you from a whole lot of headache and regret, here are my top 6 recommended VPNs for professional and newbie photographers.

-After all, PureVPN boasts a very minimalistic design and is compatible with all major platforms.
-Not only that, PureVPN’s mode selection features makes it super convenient to use their apps.
+After all, PureVPN boasts a very minimalist design and is compatible with all major platforms.
+Not only that, PureVPN’s mode selection features make it super convenient to use their apps.